Standards Based Learning & Grading

 Linked below is the Standards Based Grading Key, also known as levels of proficiency.
 This gives you a general idea of what a 1,2, 3, or not yet evident means.
-The grade level Teaching Rubrics linked in the grade level sections provide specific information about levels of proficiency as it relates to specific grade level standards.
+The grade level and content specific learning progressions outline the priority standards being measured or assessed each nine weeks and what a student should be able to know and do within each of these standards.

 How Does Standards-Based Grading Differ From Traditional Grading?

 With the traditional grading system, many elements are combined to determine your child’s grade – test scores, quizzes, completed homework, classroom participation, coming to school on time, extra credit – then, the average of the semester’s work equates into a percentage that correlates with a specific letter grade.